Château de Sévérac

 The castle site has belonged to several families: the Sévéracs, Armagnacs, and Arpajons.
 The latter built a Renaissance style castle whose south face can still be seen.

-Visitors today can see ramparts, walls, watch towers, the chapel and kitchen, in which demonstrations of medieval cooking are given.
-An exhibition of medieval costumes can be seen in the chapel and recitals of troubadour music and demonstrations of their instruments are held.
+Visitors today can see ramparts, walls, watch towers, the chapel and the kitchen, in which demonstrations of medieval cooking are given.
+An exhibition of medieval costumes can be seen in the chapel, and recitals of troubadour music and demonstrations of their instruments are held.

 The Château de Sévérac is one of a group of 23 castles in Aveyron which have grouped together to provide a tourist itinerary as La Route des Seigneurs du Rouergue.
 The property of the commune, the castle is listed as a monument historique by the French Ministry of Culture.